-Hospice Care of the Northwest will include your medical information in invoices to collect payment from third parties for the care you receive.
-For example, Hospice Care of the Northwest may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse the hospice.
-Hospice Care of the Northwest also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for hospice care and the services that will be provided to you.
+The Hospice may include your health information in invoices to collect payment from third parties for the care you may receive from the Hospice.
+For example, the Hospice may be required to provide health care information regarding your health status so that your insurer will reimburse the Hospice for services rendered.

 To Conduct Health Care Operations